Rjpdude/redux-pods/README.md

 })
 ```

 State properties should be **pure** and **predictible**.
-They can be primitives, arrays, sets, maps or objects with nested properties thereof.
+They can be primitives, arrays, sets, maps or objects with any nested asortment thereof.
 Assignments and updates to any state property, nested at any level, will produce a fresh immutible copy with the corresponding changes.

 ## Action Handlers